 Introduction to Parental Control

 The term parental control can mean a lot of different things to different people.
-In general terms these days, parental controls usually refers to either the inherent settings or resources offered by a piece of hardware or software, or third-party applications for that hardware and software, which help parents to control, monitor, and limit the ways in which their child can use them.
-Often, this takes the form of manufacturer-provided tools on things like smart phones, tablets, or computers, coupled with third-party programs that act as filters, access controls, and more.
+In general terms these days, parental controls usually refers to either the inherent settings or resources offered by apps or a piece of hardware or software, or third-party applications for that hardware and software, which help parents to control, monitor, and limit the ways in which their child can use them.
+Often, this takes the form of manufacturer-provided parental control software tools on things like smart phones, tablets, or computers, coupled with third-party programs that act as filters, access controls, and more.

 Typically, parental controls for mobile devices, computers, network hardware, and Internet browsers are set up and integrated with a parent or guardian’s account.
 From the parent or guardian account, settings can be changed, permissions given, reports generated, and so on.
 These parental controls help to limit the activities of child users, by limiting their screen time, what websites or programs they can use, what age-appropriate content may be allowed in games, TV shows, movies, and so on.
 Essentially, they allow you to customize access controls based on your child’s age and maturity level, and the kind of content and functionality you are comfortable with.